Mature woman taking her blood pressure at home

 Pinterest Logo

-How can medications affect blood pressure?
+How can over-the-counter medications affect blood pressure?

-Which medications can increase blood pressure?
+Which over-the-counter medications can raise blood pressure?

 1. Oral nasal decongestants